FLAC3D Theory and Background • Theoretical Background

 The following section, Zone Joints, describes the FLAC zone joint logic.
 Zone joints can be used as alternatives to interfaces, representing two-sided joints on which sliding and separation can occur.

-The last section describes the implementation of Fluid-Mechanical Interaction in FLAC models, with illustrative examples.
+The final section describes the implementation of Fluid-Mechanical Interaction in FLAC models, with illustrative examples.